mnot/I-D/draft-nottnick-ietf-decisions.md

 4. The consensus caller rejects the objection
 5. The consensus caller finds it outweighed

-All but the third of these mean the objection has been addressed, and so does not prevent a finding of rough consensus.
+Except where the objection is upheld, all of these mean that the objection has been addressed, and so do not prevent a finding of rough consensus.

 An objection might be invalid if it is trivial, nonsensical, poorly described, off-topic, purely editorial, out of charter, or already addressed.
 Invalid objections do not prevent a finding of rough consensus.

 Provided they are not invalid, objections need to be understood fully by the group.
 This puts a burden on the party making the objection to explain its nature and relevance, and on the group to appreciate and consider it.
 Successfully addressing an objection is characterised by dialogue and introspection by all parties, with the goal of achieving a consensus that produces the best outcome for the Internet's users.

-Once an objection is understood and has been discussed by the group, the consensus caller considers the totality of arguments.
+Once an objection is understood and has been discussed by the group, the consensus caller weighs the arguments.

 The best outcome is one that is, after discussion, palatable to all; often, this is determined through polls that ask if participants "can live with" that outcome.
 When successful, this removes the objection, but the consensus caller is still required to determine a sufficient level of support for that resolution; see {{support}}.